 Regardless of the country in which your personal data is processed, we undertake necessary measures to ensure that your personal data is protected with a high level of security that is appropriate to the risks associated with the processing and maintain physical, electronic, and procedural safeguards to protect it.

-What rights do you have over your personal data?
+8. What rights do you have regarding your personal data?

 You, as the data subject, have several rights that you can at any time exercise by using the Finshark’s contact information provided below.
-The following points thereby provide an overview of the rights that you are entitled to enjoy (cf. Chapter 3 GDPR):
+The following points provide an overview of your legal rights (cf. Chapter 3 GDPR):

 You have the right to access your personal data.
 This means that you have the right to get an extract from the register detailing Finshark’s processing of your personal data.
 Finshark shall, upon request of an extract from the register, provide you with a copy of the processed personal data and information about the processing.

 You have the right to get your personal data corrected if it is inaccurate, incomplete, or misleading, and the right to restrict processing of the personal data until it is changed.

 You have the right to request that the processing of personal data be limited only to processing for certain specific purposes.
 Such right to restriction of processing applies in the following cases: